Wa-mbu-a/Wa-mbu-a/README.md

 - 👋 Hi, I’m @Wa-mbu-a
-- 👀 I’m interested in ...C, C++ and HTML
+- 👀 I’m interested in ...PHP, HTML, CSS and Javascript
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning ...Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...